ULHPC/tutorials/multiphysics/README.md

 Parenthesis: how can you achieve the best (fastest) execution time?
 Some questions to think about:

-- is just increasing the number of cores (oarsub -l core=XYZ) optimal? (no, but why not?)
+- is just increasing the number of cores optimal? (why not?)
-- is it better if you check the network hierarchy on the Gaia cluster and target nodes 'closer together'? (yes)
-- would it be fastest if you run on the fastest (most XYZ GHz) nodes? (not exactly, why?)
-- will using OAR properties to target the most recent nodes be the best? (yes but not yet optimal, why not?)
+- how can you increase processing speed on Iris?
-- can you get an additional speedup if you recompile OpenFOAM on the most recent nodes to take advantage of the newer instruction set available in their CPUs? (yes!)
+- would you get an additional speedup if you compile OpenFOAM on the most recent architecture Iris nodes to take advantage of the newer instruction set available in their CPUs? (yes!)

 After the main execution, post-processing steps: